-Select from a mix of live and pre-recorded science virtual field trips based on our most popular onsite field trips for preschool, elementary, and middle school.
+Select from a mix of pre-recorded science virtual field trips based on our most popular onsite field trips for preschool, elementary, and middle school.

 Discover our Self Guided Field Trips, Science Demonstrations, and Virtual Planetarium programs below.
 Bookmark this site to check back for new programs.

 All programs align with state curriculum standards.

 These asynchronous self guided virtual field trips will take your students on a self-guided exploration of our various galleries and science topics using Google Slides.
 Each program has a combination of short videos, games, hands-on activities using common household materials to highlight the topics.

 $75 for up to 30 people